python-websockets/websockets/docs/faq/common.rst

   connections may terminate connections after a short amount of time, usually 30 seconds, despite websockets' keepalive mechanism.

-If you're facing a reproducible issue, :ref:`enable debug logs
+If you're facing a reproducible issue, :doc:`enable debug logs
-<enable-debug-logs>` to see when and how connections are closed. connections are
+<../howto/debugging>` to see when and how connections are closed.
-closed.

 What does ``ConnectionClosedError: sent 1011 (internal error) keepalive ping timeout; no close frame received`` mean?
 ---------------------------------------------------------------------------------------------------------------------